ScalingIntelligence/tokasaurus/README.md

 Cartridges are trainable KV caches optimized for a given piece of text.
 For more information, check out the Cartridges [repo](https://github.com/HazyResearch/cartridges) and [paper](https://arxiv.org/abs/2506.06266).

-NOTE: In order to use cartridges, you MUST be on the `geoff/cartridges` branch of the tokasaurus repo.
+NOTE: In order to use cartridges, you MUST be on the `geoff/cartridges` branch of the tokasaurus repo and have Tokasaurus installed from source (*i.e.* with `pip install -e . `).

 ### Using Cartridges